metalfa/Greendizer/README.md

-# Greendizer 0.1
+# Replit Solidity Template
-This is a primary version of a transaction method to set the Tunisian people free
+Welcome to the world of Ethereum and web3!
+This is a beta template for Solidity development on Replit.
+Solidity is the language used to create Smart Contracts, which are programs that run on the Ethereum Blockchain.

 Features include:
 - Hot reloading